firmanJS/express-boillerplate-restfullapi/README.md

 * Guideline:
   * Use camelCase for variable name, naming function, load module or other functions
   * Use UpperCase for Constant Variable
-  * Use PascalCase for class name, models, controller, route, load module model
+  * Use PascalCase for class name, models, api, route, load module model
   * Use snake_case for file name as variable
   * Function name use Verb
   * Variable name use Noun